You can find useful information and support on this page such as how to stop smoking, contact details for bereavement support and more.

 If you wish, our midwives can offer help and support with creating memories such as taking hand and footprints, photographs, memory boxes and teddy bears.

 An annual Service of Remembrance is held each year by our Trust- for further details please contact our Chaplaincy Team by calling 02035942070.
 A Baby Loss Awareness Week (BLAW) takes place between 9 –15 October each year and offers a wonderful opportunity to bring people who have been affected by baby loss together as a community, so that they know that they are not alone.
 For further details please contact our Bereavement Midwives, Sibilla Grasso and Rhiannan Bartlett can be contacted on 07944106645/ 02085356835, Monday - Friday 9:00am - 5:00pm.

 The Women’s Health research team at Whipps Cross Hospital is made up of two dedicated research midwives (Prudence and Sophie).
 We run multiple studies researching topics in women’s health, covering gynaecology and obstetrics.

 If you want to take part in any of our research studies, please feel free to get in touch.
 Here are the research studies that we are currently recruiting for:

 - C-STICH2 - Looking into whether an emergency cervical stitch (cerclage) prevents miscarriage and preterm birth

 - CRAFT - Looking into the role of a previous emergency Caesarean birth in labour on the future risk of preterm birth

-- LOCI - Looking at the use of Letrozole or Clomifene with or without Metformin for ovulation induction in women with polycystic ovary syndrome: a 2x2 factorial design randomised trial
+- LOCI - Letrozole or Clomifene, with or without metformin, for ovulation induction in women with polycystic ovary syndrome: a 2x2 factorial design randomised trial